WoodWing Assets is one of the ways of Accessing files stored in Assets Server through a Web browser.

 - Requires Assets Server restart: no

-When assets are shared, they can be accessed for a limited period of time.
+When files are shared, they can be accessed for a limited period of time.
 The default time period is one month which can be manually changed when the link with which the assets are shared is created or edited.

 The default functionality of Assets can be extended by using plug-ins.
 Each plug-in will add its own functionality and it depends on the type of plug-in and how it is set up how it can be used in Assets.